codurance/site/careers/craftsman.md

 We also want links.
 Lots of links.
 If you have any of the following, send them along.

-  * A blog
-  * Any books you've written
+  * Any blog posts, articles or books you've written
   * Your Twitter account
   * Any open-source projects you've worked on
   * Any pet projects you're particularly proud of
   * Your [LinkedIn](http://www.linkedin.com) profile
-  * Links to any applications you built that are publicly available
+  * Links to any applications you've worked on that are publicly available
   * Anything available online that can help us know more about you

 #### Second Phase